ianstormtaylor/slate/docs/reference/slate/selection.md

 ### `toJSON`
 `toJSON() => Object`

-Returns a JSON representation of the selection.
+Returns a JSON representation of the range.

 ## Checking Methods